 Reviews were mixed and as the picture was going into its opening weekend, tracking was pointing to a soft mid $20 million bow.
 Ghost In The Shell opened against DreamWorks Animation’s The Boss Baby and it came in below expectations with $18,676,033.
 More troubling was the 12.8% decline in attendance from Friday night to Saturday, which did not bode well for its longevity in theaters.
 The film sank 60.9% the following weekend to $7,306,413 and lost 66.3% of the movie going public in its third frame to $2,463,906.
 The domestic run closed with $40,563,557.

 For its international run, Ghost In The Shell opened day and date in 52 markets and pulled in $40.1 million.
 In its second overseas frame, the film was released in China to $21.4 million and the weekend haul was $41.3 million.
 For its third session, Ghost In The Shell was crushed by The Fate Of The Furious, which took most of the global marketplace to itself and it pulled in just $8.3 million.

 The picture had a decent start in Japan, where the source material is beloved and co-star (and icon) Takeshi Kitano was in his first western studio movie since the ridiculous 1995 film Johnny Mnemonic.
 The Japan numbers were $3.3 million, placing #1 for the weekend.
-The current gross is $9 million.
+The final gross came to $9 million.

 The offshore cume came to $129.2 million.
 The worldwide gross was $169.8 million and about $93 million would be returned after theaters take their percentage of the gross.
 This would not even cover the expensive global P&A spend.